 Theater majors begin with a five-day intensive program in movement for actors, based primarily on the Laban and the Viewpoint techniques.
 This is designed for the actor and does not require any dance experience.
 Students start each day with Suzuki method intensive exercises in ensemble building, physical core strength, focus and concentration, voice and diction, and improvisation.
 Theater students then focus on monologues, scene work and audition preparation.
 We culminate in a devised-work intensive.
 Summer Artists-in-Residence or area professionals offer Master Classes.
 A field trip to a local professional production supports their studies.

-Concentrations in the Visual Arts include Drawing, Painting, Sculpture and Mixed Media.
-Classes experiment with a variety of media in each discipline, with emphasis on foundation building, problem solving, and conceptual exploration, and they exhibit twice during the program.
-Students also learn about historical and contemporary issues in art through research projects, slide presentations, and guest artists or field trips to local galleries.
-Students document their work, develop portfolios and receive coaching in the college application process.
+Visual Arts coursework includes traditional drawing, painting, sculpture and mixed media.
+Students will experiment with a variety of media in each discipline, with emphasis on foundation building, problem solving, and conceptual exploration.
+Students will exhibit their work twice during the program.
+Students will also learn from guest artists, draw from life, and take field trips to museums.
+Students will document their work, develop portfolios, and receive coaching in the college application process.

 Musical Theater For Non-majors